 1. Make Use of Inquiry-based learning and Experiential Learning

-In the inquiry-based learning style students are allowed to explore the learning materials.
+In an inquiry-based learning style, students are allowed to explore learning materials.
 Therefore, they are trained to express themselves by asking relevant questions and sharing their ideas through small group discussions.

 On the other hand, using experiential learning in the classroom is a big help, too.
 It is learning by doing.
 As the students interact with the learning material, they are making their first-hand experiences count.
 Both inquiry-based and experiential learning styles have benefited students of all ages.

 The more students explore the learning materials, the more they make learning meaningful.
 More oftentimes, with all the distractions in the classroom, as teachers, we also feel overwhelmed with how students receive learning instruction.

 Aiming to make students benefit from learning, as teachers, we really extend from simple memorization of facts to deeply engaging the students in different activities.
 Our students may not say a word, but with our caring attitude, they have in their hearts thankful messages.
 It can be noticed in their actions.
 We just need to feel them and talk to them.